My blog “www.topbusinessjournal.com” ranks No.1 for the keyword “how to invest in Ghana” with monthly organic traffic close to 1k.

 Imagine this, if I was selling a product, I would have sold over 32,000 times or generated over 32,000 prospects that could be converted over time with ease.
 Why?

 These are people already interested and therefore, more likely to buy

 I didn’t pay a penny to generate these leads 🙂

-You see when you buy advertising space on Google or in a magazine or on social media, you may be able to initially boost your enquiries.
+You see when you buy advertising space on Google or in a magazine or on social media, you may be able to initially boost your inquiries.
 But these campaigns are short-lived.
-When that campaign expires, or when the next addition of that magazine is printed, you have to pay for another ad or another business will fill that space.
+When that campaign expires, or when the next edition of that magazine is printed, you have to pay for another ad or another business will fill that space.